sunscale/Akantu/doc/dev-doc/manual/solidmechanicsmodel.rst

 **displacement** vector.
 A full example of how to solve a static problem is presented in the code ``examples/static/static.cc``.
-This example is composed of a 2D plate of steel, blocked with rollers on the left and bottom sides as shown in :numref:`fig:smm:static`.
+This example is composed of a 2D plate of steel, blocked with rollers on the left and bottom sides as shown in :numref:`fig-smm-static`.
 The nodes from the right side of the sample are displaced by :math:`0.01\%` of the length of the plate.

-.. _fig:smm:static:
+.. _fig-smm-static:
 .. figure:: figures/static.svg
             :align: center
             :width: 75%